department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/short form UAT may.june 2022/research-plan.md

 **Must have for participants**
-- Participants are not currently receiving health care benefits and have not previously applied
+- Participants are not currently receiving health care benefits and have not previously applied but are interested in applying
 - At least half of participants must be identity-verified (LOA3)--using ID.me, DSLogon, or MyHealtheVet--on VA.gov? (pass = yes)
 	- This can be confirmed by having users sign into VA.gov with any of their credentials and having them go to the VA.gov profile.
 	- Can you log-in using your ID.me, DSLogon, or MyHealtheVet username and password now? (pass = yes)